CS-180-Group-4/Movie-Recommendation-System/README.md

 # Setting Up a Python Virtual Environment (venv)

-This guide will walk you through the process of setting up a Python virtual environment (venv) for your project.
+This guide will walk you through the process of setting up a Python virtual environment (venv) for the project.

 ## Prerequisites